jmquigley/util.fixture/README.md

 ##### options

+The following options can be used to customize the fixture.
+They can be set as an optional object given to the class during instantiation or within `package.json` in a section named *fixture*.
+The precedence of application, from lowest to highest, is the default internal options, the `package.json`, and finally the constructor options.

 - `basedir {string}`: The base location where the fixture will be temporarily located.
 The default location is determined by the environment variable `TMP` first or `TEMP` if TMP is not found.
 If neither of these are set, then `~/.tmp/unit-test-data` is created and used within the users home directory.
 This must be a directory that is writable by the user running the test.
 - `fixtureDirectory {string}`: The location within the project where fixtures are found.
 The default is `./test/fixtures`.
 - `templateData {object}`: a map of key/value pairs that are used for replacement within each fixture file.
 The [string-template](https://www.npmjs.com/package/string-template) library is used to perform the replacement.
 All files are checked.